21 best computer science books for beginners

 Advertised as a solution that will let you start programming within two hours, it doesn’t disappoint.
 It’s based on the most recent PHP version and begins with programming fundamentals you’ll need to know, then jumps straight into PHP code.

 Divided into modules, this book allows you to start and stop wherever you would like.
 In two hours, you may be able to make a small web application, but you will not become an expert in that amount of time.
 However, the volume of information in the book will allow you to become an expert as you read and practice.
-This is an excellent book for anyone looking to get started with this technology!
+This is an excellent book for anyone looking to get started with this technology and one of best computer science books for beginners.

 - Specifically for beginners only.